flytegg/neptune/README.md

 ## Authors

-This framework was made for the team at [Virtual Ventures](https://virtualventures.io), but I decided to release it in case anyone found any use from it.
+This framework was made for the team at [Flyte](https://flyte.gg), but I decided to release it in case anyone found any use from it.